 The Dunbar School & South Beaver School

 As we mentioned previously, segregation in schools became required by law in Flagstaff in 1909.
 For the first couple decades, the students still attended the same school, Emerson School, but they took their lessons in separate classes.
-However, by the 1920’s and 30’s residents were forced to move the students to separate schools entirely.
+However, by the 1920’s and 30’s residents were forced to move the students to separate buildings entirely.
 The Dunbar and South Beaver Schools were the result.

 The Dunbar School was located in the building that is now home to the mural that we are discussing in our blog today.
-It was built in 1927 for Flagstaff’s black community and it operated until 1952, when segregation in Flagstaff finally ended.
+It was built in 1927 for Flagstaff’s Black community and it operated until 1952, when segregation in Flagstaff finally ended.
 The school taught grades one through eight and the first teacher and president was named Effie Autry, followed by Mrs. Cleo Wilson Murdoch who was a high school graduate of Winslow High School.
 When Mrs. Murdoch died in 1940, the school was left without leadership until after WWII when the position was taken by Wilson Riles.

 Wilson Riles was born in Louisiana and, after he was orphaned, moved to Flagstaff with his foster family.
 Upon arrival in Flagstaff, he had met Mrs. Cleo Murdoch and as a result he was inspired to attend the Arizona State Teachers College (now NAU) and become a teacher.
 He did just that, and as the only black student in his class he graduated with his certificate in 1940.

 In the early 1950’s, Riles began working very closely with the superintendent of schools, Sturgeon Cromer, to abolish segregation in Flagstaff.
-Their efforts would prove fruitful, and by 1952, going against state law, the town once again integrated their schools.
+Their efforts would prove fruitful, and by 1952, going against state law the town once again integrated their schools.
 The elementary students went to South Beaver School and the 7th and 8th graders went to Flagstaff Junior High.

 The Cleo Murdoch Community Center, which is of course home to the mural we are discussing today, is the only remaining portion of the Dunbar School.
 The rest of the school was demolished in the expansion and creation of Butler Ave.
 In the 1970’s, the City of Flagstaff purchased the old Dunbar School buildings and created the Murdoch Center, a recreational facility for the neighborhood.
 It was named in honor of Mrs. Cleo Murdoch, whom we met earlier.
-When the City of Flagstaff decided to sell the property due to a lack of use, the community rallied and the Southside Neighborhood Associate bought the building and preserved it for future generations.
-The new and improved Murdoch Center was reopened in 2008 as a cultural center and it has stood as an important part of the pulse of the Southside ever since.
+When the City of Flagstaff decided to sell the property due to a lack of use, the community rallied and the Southside Neighborhood Association bought the building and preserved it for future generations.
+The new and improved Murdoch Center was reopened in 2008 as a cultural center and it has stood as an important part of the pulse of the Southside neighborhood ever since.

-South Beaver School is another example of school segregation in Flagstaff, and it was built as a school for Flagstaff’s Hispanic and later Black children.
+South Beaver School is another example of school segregation in Flagstaff, and it was built primarily for Flagstaff’s Hispanic and later Black children.
 The school was completed in 1935 and opened in 1936.
 As we learned earlier, the elementary students from the Dunbar School came to South Beaver after Flagstaff desegregated in 1952 and after a fashion it became a complete desegregated school.
-In 2010, the South Beaver shut down it’s regular operations and became FUSD’s first Magnet School before closing down entirely in 2015.
+In 2010, South Beaver shut down it’s regular operations and became FUSD’s first Magnet School before closing down entirely in 2015.
 The building has since been purchased by NAU and now houses the university’s intensive English Program.